Towards ab initio Realizations of Collins' Conjecture

-where $\varepsilon_{i}$ is the eigenvalue for orbital $i$ and $\mu$ is a chemical potential chosen to conserve $N$ electrons.
+where $0 \leq f_{i}\leq 1$, $\varepsilon_{i}$ is the eigenvalue for orbital $i$, and $\mu$ is a chemical potential chosen to conserve $N$ electrons.
 Here, the ``correlation temperature" $T$ is taken to be $\eta$ in energy units or Hartrees (Ha).
-The F-D smearing function is symmetrical and does not directly consider the features of the density matrix, rather, the Fermi level or $\mu$ dictates the extent of ON stratification across occupied and virtual single-particle states.
-Furthermore, though chosen for its physical relevance, the F-D distribution is not a unique option as Gaussian or linear distributions can perform smearing in a similar way while maintaining that $0 \leq f_{i}\leq 1$.
+The F-D smearing function is symmetrical and does not directly consider the features of the density matrix, rather, the chemical potential dictates the extent of ON stratification across occupied and virtual single-particle states.
+Furthermore, though chosen for its physical relevance, the F-D distribution is not unique as Gaussian or linear distributions can also be used.
 Nonetheless, these ONs are then used to compute the electronic entropy deduced from statistical thermodynamics